32 Best Things to Do in Slovenia: Local Tips + Hidden Gems (2026)

 A boat in the centre of Lake Bohinj

-16. Hike up to (Slap) Savica Waterfall
+6. Hike up to (Slap) Savica Waterfall

 If there is one thing that Slovenia does well, it is waterfalls, and Slap Savica is no exception.
 I believe you can walk there from Lake Bohinj, however, we chose to drive to the car park and do the short walk up to the waterfall.
-The entry fee is €3 per person and this helps cover the upkeep of the area.
+Please note there is an entry fee to access the hike which helps cover the upkeep of the area.
 To get to the waterfall you will follow a gentle uphill trail through the woods until you arrive at the viewpoint.
 There is no denying that it is a beautiful waterfall, and of course, I couldn’t help but exclaim at the beautiful colour of the water.
 However, the metal gate at the end of the walkway stole a little but of the magic for me.
 I understand it is needed to stop people from bathing in the waterfall pool, but I can’t help but think that this man-made structure has no place in such a beautiful spot.

 In my opinion, it is still worth visiting and makes for a great outdoor activity.